Quantum Mpemba-like effect in Unruh thermalization: Unruh thermalization process of the UDW detector

 It is instructive to visualize the thermalization trajectory of the detector in the Bloch sphere.
 Fig.\ref{Trajectory} illustrates the time evolution of the detector's Bloch vector, given by Eq.\eqref{solution}, for its interaction with massless scalar and classical thermal bath, respectively.

-We observe that as time passes, the detector's Bloch vector $\bm{n}(t)$ (red arrow) traces a spiral trajectory with a continuously decreasing radius, eventually converging to the Bloch vector $(0,0,\gamma)$ denoting the final Gibbs state (black arrow along the negative z-axis).
-These one-way, non-intersecting trajectories within the Bloch sphere provide a direct geometric confirmation that the thermalization process of a UDW detector driven by the Unruh effect or a thermal bath is irreversible.
+We observe that as time passes, the detector's Bloch vector $\bm{n}(t)$ (red arrow) traces a spiral trajectory with a continuously decreasing radius, which eventually converges to the Bloch vector $(0,0,\gamma)$ denoting the final Gibbs state (black arrow along the negative z-axis).
+These one-way, non-intersecting trajectories within the Bloch sphere provide a geometric illustration of the irreversibility of the detector's thermalization process, an inherent feature of the GKSL evolution governed by the Markovian master equation.
+In particular, the dynamical maps defined by \eqref{master} form a CPTP semigroup \cite{sec1-8} and are essentially non-invertible and contractive.
+This means that the GKSL evolution induces a loss of distinguishability between the system state and the late-time thermal state, as illustrated in Fig.\ref{Trajectory}, where different spiral (thermalization) trajectories converge to the same (thermal) fixed point $(0,0,\gamma)$.

 The influence of spacetime dimensionality becomes apparent when comparing trajectories for different $n$.
 For a massless scalar background (Fig.\ref{Trajectory}(a)), the trajectory length in $n=4$ dimensional Minkowski spacetime is significantly longer than in $n=3$ dimensional spacetime.
 This suggests that in higher-dimensional spacetime, the Unruh thermalization process endures over a larger timescale.
 On the other hand, it is notable that, being driven by a classical thermal bath at the Unruh temperature, an inertial detector always evolves along a considerably long trajectory through state space (Fig.\ref{Trajectory}(b)), regardless of the spacetime dimensionality.
 Nevertheless, we cannot conclude that this can serve as a signature to distinguish thermal radiation from Unruh radiation, since there is a lack of quantification verification from the visualization.